Ichigo Kurosaki: Creation and conception

 Following over fifty volumes of the manga's released, Kubo believes that Ichigo was the most developed character.
 He said that Ichigo leads the story and introduces readers to the events in it.
 When the Arrancar arc ended, Kubo rebooted the series which resulted in Ichigo losing his Soul Reaper powers.
 In the same way Ichigo became a Soul Reaper during the series' first chapter; he starts searching for methods to recover his original powers.
 During the story arc, Ichigo wears a new outfit after developing his Fullbring powers.
 Kubo wanted to bring the readers a feeling of uneasiness when creating this design as it resembles more of a tokusatsu character rather than his kimono counterpart from the Soul Reaper form to the point it would fit Ginjou Shinjo better.
 As a result, Kubo noted that readers were relieved reobtained his Soul Reaper as he once again wore a kimono despite being sightly different from the original one.

-Ichigo is voiced by Morita as a teenager and Yuki Matsuoka as a child for the Japanese anime.
-Morita said that Ichigo was one of his favorite characters he ever played alongside Tidus in Final Fantasy X. Johnny Yong Bosch voiced him as a teenager and Mona Marshall as a child for the English dub.
+Ichigo is voiced by Masakazu Morita as a teenager and Yuki Matsuoka as a child for the Japanese anime.
+Morita said that Ichigo was one of his favorite characters he ever played, alongside Tidus in Final Fantasy X. Johnny Yong Bosch voiced him as a teenager and Mona Marshall as a child for the English dub.
 While describing Ichigo as one of his best roles, Morita notes that voicing him can be at times difficult.
 Bosch has enjoyed voicing Ichigo's character due to his personal interest in the character's morals.
 However, he experienced difficulty voicing him in some scenes where Ichigo shouts for a long time.

 Sota Fukushi played Ichigo in the live-action adaptation of the series with the storyline's first arc, with Bosch reprising his role in the English dub.